 Broadrake Barn, 4km off route welcomes individual walkers and groups.

 Further along in Sedbergh, the Dalesway passes the doorstep of Howgills Barn which welcomes all walkers.

-As the walk reaches the Lake District accommodation is available 4km off the path at at Dacres Stable, 4km off the path at Kendal Hostel and 2km off the path at the Lakes District Backpackers in Windermere.
+As the walk reaches the Lake District accommodation is available 4km off the path at Dacres Stable, 4km off the path at Kendal Hostel (currently closed), and 2km off the path at the Lakes District Backpackers in Windermere.

-There is a train service from Burneside (on the route) to Windermere and Kendal, so Lake District Backpackers or Kendal Hostel can be used for the last two nights accommodation, to save carrying luggage on the last day.
+There is a train service from Burneside (on the route) to Windermere and Kendal, so Kendal Hostel (currently closed) can be used for the last two nights’ accommodation, to save on carrying luggage on the last day.